-The more family members know about your preferences, the more comfortable they'll feel that they're making the right decisions for you down the road, if necessary.
+Finally, remember, the more your family knows about your preferences, the more comfortable they’ll be that they’re making the right decisions for you down the road.

 Edward Jones, its employees and financial advisors are not estate planners and cannot provide tax or legal advice.
 You should consult your estate-planning attorney or qualified tax advisor regarding your situation.